heroku/devdigest/README.md

     vim .env # fill in with the token and your team details foreman run bundle exec rake digest

+**Note**

+If you don't provide GitHub repositories and members, all repositories and members of the organization will be included in the daily report.

 ## Deployment